exakat/exakat/docs/Installation.rst

 Full installation with Debian/Ubuntu
 -------------------------------------

 The following commands are an optional pre-requisite to the Quick installation guide, that just follows.
-If something is missing in the next section, check with this section that all has beed installed correctly.
+If something is missing in the next section, check with this section that all has been installed correctly.

 ::